altiolabs/gr4-studio/docs/studio-websocket-integration.md

 - Power spectrum uses binary websocket frames for dense numeric spectra.
 - Waterfall uses JSON websocket frames for bounded FFT-history snapshots.
+- Both use `update_ms` as the live send cadence while preserving a first-frame-immediate startup path.

 Use those two blocks as the reference implementations when adding websocket support to another sink family.